AkaashiSeijuro/23f-project-boilerplate/README.md

 1. Build the images with `docker compose build`
 1. Start the containers with `docker compose up`.
 To run in detached mode, run `docker compose up -d`.

+# Project Overview:
+TravEasy is a comprehensive application designed to streamline and simplify the entire trip planning process.
+Whether you're embarking on a solo adventure, organizing a family vacation, or planning a business trip, TravEasy has you covered.